 If you are unable to attend an examination because you are ill, or for any other good reason, you must submit a medical certificate or a full report of any exceptional circumstance affecting assessment, to the chairperson of the relevant Board of Studies.
 You would normally report to the chairperson through your supervisor.
 This needs to be done before the Board considers the assessment results.

-Please note that misreading of the examination timetable is not regarded as an exceptional circumstance.
+Misreading of the examination timetable is not regarded as an exceptional circumstance.

 The University operates an anonymous marking policy and only your exam candidate number identifies you until marking has been completed.
 Your exam candidate number is the 7-digit number shown on your university card.
 This must be entered on every answer booklet or answer sheet used in every exam.